reAudioPlayer-Apollo/source/Known-Issues.md

 ## Youtube
 - youtube downloader only downloads mp3 (allow other formats, such as wav, flac, mp4; allow quality, metadata, cover & acrop selection)
+- can't split into chapters (automatic detection not working yet; will be fixed soon; for the sake of not having annoying pop-ups, functionality has been disabled)

 ## General
 - Thumbnail Toolbar Buttons not working with .NET 5 (alternatives?)

 ## Coming Features
 - acrop for custom files
+- asplit for custom files (requires yt link or plain-description as input)
+- File Converter
+- Chrome Extension (BETA, coming soon to github)